gaguerreiro/sax/README.md

 ## Event Listeners

-Sax will add custom classes to all elements, to use like references, and a event listener based on his types.
+Sax will add custom classes to all elements, to use like references, and an event listener based on his types.

 If element has **sax-not-prevent** attribute, the default event will never be prevented, but if not, Sax will check if event needs to be prevented to run aidax, before to be executed.